FedericoDiMarzo/microaudio/README.md

 During execution, the ```AudioDriver``` will call the ```process()``` method of the ```AudioProcessor```, where the processor will process the ```AudioBuffer``` contained in the driver.
 After the processing, the driver will need to redirect the output buffer, using the DAC, or any output device used in the development environment.

 ## Driver Configuration
-In order to configure microaudio with your embedded environment, you need to implement the abstract class ```AudioDriver```.
+In order to configure microaudio with your embedded environment, you need to inherit class ```AudioDriver``` and implement its methods.
 This section proposes some guidelines to follow to successfully complete the implementation.
+Currently, microaudio is structured to work with float buffers as far as the audio engine is concerned, but other types will be supported in a future update.

 Before implementing the driver, it is necessary to modify the configuration header ```audio_config.h```.